What is a plot and how do I write one?

 Consider the example of the woman from the above section.
 Does it make sense to include another chapter or two talking about how the woman's children turned out and how she eventually died a happy old woman?
 No—these issues have no connection to the central complication of being left at the altar.
 The story was over once this complication was resolved.
 Don't drag it out.

 Are you worried that your plot has strayed off topic, and that your complication has no resolution?
-Submit your story to one of our manuscript editing services, and our expert editors will check to make sure your plot is on track and free of grammar and spelling errors.
+Submit your story to one of our book editing services, and our expert editors will check to make sure your plot is on track and free of grammar and spelling errors.

 Image source: Alex Staroseltsev/BigStockPhoto.com